bishtanuj/Machine_Learning_Algorithms/Time Series Analysis/README.md

 - The trend is a stable and long-term general tendency of movement of the data.
 - To be a trend, it is not mandatory for the data to move in the same direction.
 - A trend can be either linear or non-linear.

+## Seasonal Variations
+- Seasonal variations can be clearly seen in some cases of man-made conventions.
+- The festivals, customs, fashions, habits, and various occasions, such as weddings impact the seasonal variations.
+As increase in business in business during seasonal variation period should not be considered a better business condition.